James (Jimmy) McCarty, PhD

 Building/Room: PAVL 180B

-Jimmy McCarty is Director of the Office of Multicultural Affairs and teaches courses in theology, peace and justice studies, and leadership in Matteo Ricci.
-A trained Christian Social Ethicist, his research interests include the intersections of race and religion in the United States; religion, violence, and peacebuilding; restorative justice; Asian American Christian Ethics; Martin Luther King Jr and Desmond Tutu; and nonviolent social change.
+Jimmy McCarty is Director of the Office of Multicultural Affairs and teaches courses in theology, ethics, peace and justice studies, and leadership in Matteo Ricci.
+His research interests include the intersections of race and religion in the United States; religion, violence, and peacebuilding; restorative justice; Asian American Christian Ethics; Martin Luther King Jr. and Desmond Tutu; and nonviolent social change.

-He is a co-editor of the volume The Business of War: Theological and Ethical Reflections on the Military-Industrial Complex (Cascade Books, forthcoming) and a special issue of the multimedia journal Practical Matters: A Journal of Religious Practices and Practical Theology focused on religion, violence, and peace.
+He is a co-editor of the volume The Business of War: Theological and Ethical Reflections on the Military-Industrial Complex (Cascade Books, forthcoming) and a special issue of the multimedia journal Practical Matters focused on religious violence and peacebuilding.
 He’s also authored essays in academic journals as diverse as the Journal of the Society of Christian Ethics, Journal of Law and Religion, Theology and Sexuality, West Virginia Law Review, and St. John’s Law Review.

-In his free time, Jimmy enjoys cooking, running, and hiking with his partner, Desiree, and their Alaskan Malamute.
+In his free time, Jimmy enjoys life at home with his partner, Desiree, and their Alaskan Malamute named Kima.